gritzko/swarm/README.md

 It's a declarative paradigm approach.
 It allows shaping resulting data whatever you want, without additional transformations in user space.
 Also, it's a good fit too due to graph nature of Swarm data.

-> Is this possible application state locally?
+> Is this possible to keep application state in Swarm locally?

 Sure.
 Use local UUIDs for nodes you don't want to send to server and sync between all the clients.
 Example: